srahim457/capstone/README.md

 # Guilds
 Guilds is a web application that hosts a community for Marketplace transactions and Chatting.
 The Marketplace is for lending, borrowing, buying, selling, and renting personal items from other users.
-Chat is how users can communicate with each other through text chat.
+Chat is how users can communicate with each other through text channels.

 Guilds was created as a senior Capstone project.<br/>